Politics of the Gambia: Legislative branch

 The National Assembly has 53 members, 48 members elected for a five-year term, and 4 members appointed.

 The Gambia was effectively a one party dominant state when the Alliance for Patriotic Reorientation and Construction was in power.
 Opposition parties were allowed but were widely considered to have no real chance of gaining power.

 Judicial branch

 Supreme Court of the Gambia (since 1998).

 Until 1998, there was a right of appeal from the Court of Appeal of The Gambia to the Judicial Committee of the Privy Council in London.

 The last case from The Gambia to be decided by the Judicial Committee of the Privy Council was 'West Coast Air Limited v.
 Gambia Civil Aviation Authority and Others U.K.P.C.
 39 (15 September 1998).
 West Coast Air Limited contested the Gambia Civil Aviation Authority's rulings in this matter, claiming that several of the decisions were illegal and harmful to their company's operations.
-A pivotal point in The Gambia's legal history occurred before the nation eliminated appeals to the Privy Council when the Judicial Committee of the Privy Council, which at the time was the country's highest court of appeal, rendered a decision on the case.
-This case emphasizes the intricate relationship that exists between corporate interests and regulatory bodies, as well as the value of judicial supervision in guaranteeing the impartiality and constitutionality of administrative decisions.